Montana Consumer Data Privacy Act

 - Categories of third parties with which PI is shared;

-- Methods for a consumer to exercise their privacy rights (see below) and appeal a rights decision; and
+- Explanation of consumer rights and the methods for a consumer to exercise their privacy rights (see below) and appeal a rights decision;

 - An active email address or other electronic method for a consumer to contact the company.